 9. Commitments and Contingencies

 Commitments

-Our contractual obligations as disclosed in our Annual Report on Form 10-K for the year ended December 31, 2021 have not changed materially, other than the agreement disclosed below.
+Future maturities of our long-term debt, finance lease and contractual obligations as disclosed in our Annual Report on Form 10-K for the year ended December 31, 2021 have not changed materially, other than those disclosed below.